 Lauren earned her undergraduate degree in Addiction Counseling from Indiana Wesleyan University.
 Additionally, she obtained her master’s degree in Marriage and Family Therapy from Indiana Wesleyan University.
 She has clinical experience working in predominately residential and outpatient settings.
 She has experience working with adolescents, adults, and families pursuing recovery from alcohol and/or other substance abuse.

 Lauren’s focus and clinical interests center around the following: improving marital satisfaction and connection; depression; anxiety; increasing self-esteem and self-worth; trauma; increasing family cohesion.
 She is a certified PAIRS (Practical Application of Intimate Relationship Skills) instructor, previously facilitating marital retreats for veteran couples looking to strengthen connection and communication within their relationships.
 Lauren utilizes an attachment-based and family systemic approach when working with clients.
-She specializes in Cognitive-Behavioral Therapy (CBT) and Emotionally-Focused Therapy (EFT).
+She has post-graduate training in Emotionally-Focused Therapy (EFT).
 Lauren believes in working together with her clients in the healing process; offering a collaborative, empathetic, and strengths-based approach.
 She is welcome to integrating one’s faith into sessions as requested.